A Very Simple Way to Make Very Good Cream Puffs

 - Mix the dough.
 In a medium saucepan on medium-high heat, place one cup of water and one stick (1/2 cup) of butter.
 After the butter is melted, turn off heat and add one cup all-purpose flour all at once.
 Stir until the dough forms a ball and flour is absorbed.

 - Place dough ball in your stand-type mixer with the paddle attachment and mix on low speed until the dough starts to cool, 1 to 2 minutes.
-Add the eggs all at once and mix on low speed until the dough absorbs the eggs and the dough becomes very sticky.
-This will take about 8 to10 minutes.
+Add the eggs one at a time and mix on low speed until the dough absorbs the eggs and the dough becomes very sticky.

 - Bake the cream puffs.
 With a large ice cream scoop (1/4 cup), spoon mounds of evenly spaced dough onto a greased cookie sheet.
 Bake at 400 degrees for 20 minutes and then turn the oven down to 350 degrees for